collective/mr-developer/README.md

 [![Build Status](https://travis-ci.org/collective/ng-mr-developer.svg?branch=master)](https://travis-ci.org/collective/ng-mr-developer)

-mr-developer is an NPM utility allowing to checkout various libraries from their Git repository as dependencies in an NPM project.
+mr-developer is an NodeJS utility that makes it easy to work with NPM projects containing lots of packages, of which you only want to develop some.

+It allows to replace any given dependency with a checkout from its Git repository.

 ![screenshot](https://raw.githubusercontent.com/collective/ng-mr-developer/eric-changes/docs/mr-developer.jpeg "Console screenshot")